atrigila/phaseimpute/docs/usage.md

 - `--genome` or `--fasta`: The reference genome of the samples.
 - `--tools [glimpse1, glimpse2, quilt, stitch, beagle5, minimac4]`: A selection of one or more of the available imputation tools.
 Each imputation tool has their own set of specific flags and input files.
 These required files are produced by `--steps panelprep` and used as input in:
   - `--chunks chunks.csv`: A samplesheet containing chunks per chromosome.
 These are produced by `--steps panelprep` using `GLIMPSE1`.
-  - `--posfile posfile.csv`: A samplesheet containing a `.legend.gz` file with the list of positions to genotype per chromosome.
-These are required by tools ( QUILT/STITCH/GLIMPSE1).
-It can also contain the `hap.gz` files (required by QUILT).
-The posfile can be generated with `--steps panelprep`.
+  - `--posfile posfile.csv`: A samplesheet containing all the different files required by the imputation tool.
+This file can be generated with `--steps panelprep`.
   - `--panel panel.csv`: A samplesheet containing the post-processed reference panel VCF (required by GLIMPSE1, GLIMPSE2).
 These files can be obtained with `--steps panelprep`.

 #### Summary table of required parameters in `--steps impute`